CARV-ICS-FORTH/XHC-OpenMPI/README.md

 - **remedies**: Scripts to benchmark and plot the performance of software remedies in comparison to the baseline implementation.

+- **cache_eng**: The software utilized for the analysis of the cache coherency protocol.

+- **coherency-protocol**: Scripts to aid in performing the coherency protocol experiments, and example written analysis of expected results, for reference.

 - **utils**: Miscellaneous supporting scripts for other tools.
 You're probably not interested in this.